ruby/rdoc/RI.md

 `ri` is the Ruby command-line utility that gives fast and easy on-line access to Ruby documentation;
-depending on the given command, it can print documentation for:
+it can print documentation for:

 - A class or module: text associated with the class or module definition in `.rb` and `.c` source files.